AI + Tools

 Call tracking: CallRail (add when marketing spend justifies it)

 CallRail is the tool you add when you are actively spending on marketing and need to know which channels drive real phone conversations.
-The Essentials plan starts at $45 per month and includes five local tracking numbers, 250 minutes of call tracking, and call recording.
+The base Call Tracking plan starts at $45/month plus usage and includes 5 numbers, 250 local minutes, call and text tracking, attribution, and routing.
+The richer Lead Tracking package starts at $50/month plus usage and adds call transcription, analysis, and automation rules.

 For a solo agency in the early stages, CallRail is not a day-one purchase.
 If you are not running ads or driving traffic from multiple channels, there is nothing to attribute yet.
 But the moment you are spending on Google Ads, running local SEO, and getting referral traffic, CallRail tells you which of those channels actually produces phone leads.
 Without it, you are guessing where your money works.